-Embrace Commercial Innovation with New Digital Distributors and Partners also extend to new market entrants in this area, in addition to new digital platforms across social media, non-fungible tokens ("NFTs") or other categories, such as online gaming platforms.
+Embrace Commercial Innovation with New Digital Distributors and Partners

+Over the past year, we have seen significant licensing growth in in-home fitness platforms, with new licenses issued to Peloton, Hydrow and Apple Fitness+.
+We expect our licensing volume to increase and also extend to new market entrants in this area, in addition to new digital platforms across social media, non-fungible tokens ("NFTs") or other categories, such as online gaming platforms.
 These licenses and the associate revenues are on balance accretive to our overall revenues, and we view being on the forefront of digital licensing to be a significant growth area for us.
 Our strategy is equally focused on the active issuance of licenses, and the pursuit of copyright infringement, with an eye on resolution and the establishment of mechanisms for future licensing and monetization,